Setting Up Alert Manager on Kubernetes – Beginners Guide

-In this guide, we will cover the Alert Manager setup and its integration with Prometheus.
+In this guide, I will cover the Alert Manager setup and its integration with Prometheus.

 Alert Manager setup has the following key configurations.